Fujifilm X-T2 vs Sony RX1R II

-The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and October 2015.
+The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in July 2016 and October 2015.
 The X-T2 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
-The cameras are based on an APS-C (X-T2) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (X-T2) and a full frame (RX1R II) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Fujifilm X-T2 and the Sony RX1R II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X-T2 and the Sony RX1R II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (40 percent) than the Fujifilm X-T2.
 Yet, the two cameras share the same weight.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.